 PCCM Education is led by Education Director Daniel Steinberg, a PhD. scientist who has dedicated his career to improving science education and exciting people about science and engineering.
 He has more than 10 years of experience in the field of science education.

 Sergio Aclo assists the Education Director in coordinating the various programs PCCM Education offers.
-He previously taught as a Teach for America corps member, has a J.D. and M.Ed., and is presently a dual-masters candidate at Villanova University.
+He previously taught second grade as a Teach for America corps member, earned a M.Ed. and J.D. from Penn State, and is presently a graduate student at Villanova University.

 The Princeton Center for Complex Materials Education Outreach office is part of the larger Princeton Center for Complex Materials (PCCM).
 PCCM is a Materials Research Science and Engineering Center (MRSEC) funded by the National Science Foundation.
 PCCM is under the umbrella of the Princeton Institute for the Science and Technology of Materials (PRISM) of Princeton University.